top of page

 You have to consistently prove to them, again and again, that your agency is the best option for them.

-Selling the policy and falling off their radar shortly after communicates that you prioritize selling over their needs.
+Falling off their radar shortly after the sale communicates that you prioritize selling over their needs.

 Many agencies are struggling with capacity issues right now, and you might be worried that onboarding for retention creates more work for you and your team.